 Questions are ranked based on popularity.
 Answers are provided by members of our professional provider directory.
 Choose from the available topics below, or check to see if your question has already been asked using our search engine.

-C. Scott Mills, AuD I am familiar with Eargo and the idea behind it is to allow some ventilation around and through those little tendrils that cover the end of the hearing aid.
+I am familiar with Eargo and the idea behind it is to allow some ventilation around and through those little tendrils that cover the end of the hearing aid.
 It's a good theory and certainly may create less surface contact on the skin in the ear canal.
 As others have noted, your underlying problem may be a skin issue that needs to be treated.
-The...
+The challenge with the Eargo tendrils is that they can harbor infectuous cells from any skin or fungal infection.
+You'll have to clean those tendrils thoroughly and often in order to prevent recurrence.
+A better...
 Read more